fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 - **Event Listener:**
   - Attaches an event listener to the "Clear History" button to trigger the `clearHistory` function.

-This JavaScript code handles the main functionality of your chat interface, including API interactions, updating the UI, and managing the question history.

 > [!NOTE]
 > Keep in mind that the actual API endpoint and key handling should be implemented securely in a production environment.